Dynamical homogenization in effective loop quantum cosmology: Discussion

 \section{Discussion}

-In marginally bound LTB spacetimes, the cosmic bounce of loop quantum cosmology can provide a mechanism to smooth out inhomogeneities in the very early universe, forming small moderately homogeneous regions.
+In conclusion, in marginally bound LTB spacetimes the cosmic bounce of loop quantum cosmology can provide a mechanism to smooth out inhomogeneities in the very early universe, forming small moderately homogeneous regions.
 These regions can then be blown up to cosmological size and further homogenized by inflation, as argued in \cite{Linde:1985ub}, thereby potentially solving the homogeneity problem of the early universe.
-Although this analysis focused on the loop quantum cosmology bounce, it is plausible that a similar homogenization mechanism could occur in other bouncing cosmological scenarios as well.
 Note that in this scenario, the Copernican principle fails at the largest (super-horizon) scales, where there exist significant inhomogeneities.

 The physics underlying the homogenization process is not as simple as quantum gravity becoming repulsive when the spacetime curvature is sufficiently large (indeed, some regions are not homogenized during the bounce, contrary to what would be expected if quantum gravity were to become `universally repulsive' at Planck scales).
 Rather, if inhomogeneities are sufficiently large, then a rarefaction wave will form between an outer sufficiently over-dense region adjacent to an inner sufficiently under-dense region.
 It is the new intermediate region between the outer region (that bounces first) and the rarefaction wave (that moves inwards following the inner region that contracts for a longer time), that is approximately homogeneous after the bounce.